 \subsection{Impact of Non-Perfect Checker}

 In real-world applications, designing a flawless action execution checker is challenging.
 In our series of additional experiments, we demonstrate how the LERa module performs when other modules make mistakes.
-In Table~\ref{tab:not_ideal_checkers} it is easy to see that the use of the module significantly improves the success rate in all cases.
-Despite the high error rate of Subtask Checker, LERa is able to cope with various situations that were not described in few-shot prompts.
+Table~\ref{tab:not_ideal_checkers} shows that the use of the module significantly improves the success rate in all cases.
+Despite errors of the task checkers, LERa is able to cope with various situations not described in the few-shot prompts.